meck93/meck_messenger_bot/README.md

-# Facebook Messenger Chatbot
+# Meck Messenger Chatbot

-A node.js server app which acts as Facebook Messenger Chatbot.
+A node.js server app which interacts with my personal Facebook Page and it's messenger app.